-Boleite was first discovered in Boleo, Mexico in 1891, in a part of the Baja peninsula that has become well known for rare minerals.
+Boleite was first discovered in Boleo, Mexico in 1891, in a region of the Baja peninsula that has become well known for rare minerals.
 Boleite is such an unusual and complex mineral that the definition of its chemical composition and crystal structure have undergone several revisions since its first discovery.

 The first specimens of boleite were discovered by Eduoard Cumenge, a French mining engineer.
-Another rare halide mineral from the same type location, with a similar structure and a slightly different chemical composition, was named cumengite in honor of Cumenge.
+Another rare halide mineral from the same location, with a similar structure and a slightly different chemical composition, was named cumengite in honor of Cumenge.

 There are several features of boleite that make it of particular interest to collectors.
 For one thing, it has an unusual chemical composition, being a hydrated lead copper silver chloride hydroxide.
 It contains significant quantities of these metals, with about 49% lead, 14% copper and 9% silver.
-Second, it has a fascinating crystal structure, since boleite is always pseudocubically twinned.
+Secondly, it has a fascinating crystal structure, since boleite is always pseudocubically twinned.
 That is, each cube-like crystal of boleite is actually composed of three rectangular box-like crystals oriented at right angles to each other.
-Boleite also has a very attractive indigo color, and some very rare transparent crystals have been cut as gemstones.
+Boleite also has a very attractive indigo color and some very rare transparent crystals have been cut as gemstones.

 In addition to cumengite, there are a number of other minerals associated with boleite, including pseudoboleite, chloroxiphite, paralaurionite, matlockite, chlorargyrite, bideauxite, atacamite, mendipite and diaboleite.